PabloSR06/obsidian-encrypt/README.md

 **Create Encrypted Notes Within Your [Obsidian.md](https://obsidian.md/) Vault**

 [Meld Encrypt](https://github.com/meld-cp/obsidian-encrypt) is a community plugin that lets you encrypt and decrypt your notes in [Obsidian](https://obsidian.md/).
-You can choose to encrypt an [entire note](https://meld-cp.github.io/obsidian-encrypt/whole-encrypted-notes.html) or just [selected text within a note](https://meld-cp.github.io/obsidian-encrypt/in-place-encryption.html).
+You can [encrypt entire notes](https://meld-cp.github.io/obsidian-encrypt/whole-encrypted-notes.html) within your vault.

 Encrypted notes are never decrypted to disk giving you peace-of-mind that the decrypted contents haven't been sync'd or backed up to external systems.